-7.4 SUPPLY DESCREPANCY REPORT (SDR).
+7.4 SUPPLY DISCREPANCY REPORT (SDR).

 - a.
-Deficiencies will be reported to the appropriate TCP/ IEMP (Reference Table 7-2 and Table 7-3).
-Only items procured through FMS/EPAF cases are to be reported as a DR. - b.
+Deficiencies will be reported to the AFSAC SDR Office, AFLCMC/WFALB, who will route initial SDR submissions to Program Execution Office (PEO) Workflows for distribution to Program Offices (PO). - b.
 Conditions to be reported include: - Deficiencies that may be attributable to errors in workmanship, nonconformance to applicable specifications, drawings, standards, processes or other technical requirements during design, manufacture, repair, modification, or maintenance. - Deficiencies, i.e., failure of parts or components prior to a reasonable period of service.
 These deficiencies shall be identified according to their impact to mission and/or safety and overall performance trends.
 When possible attempt to quantify the performance expectations to eliminate further inappropriate reporting. - Deficiencies resulting in a report of an error, omission, or enhancement in the statements or instructions that comprises a computer program for a system or component.
 The deficiency may consist of syntax, logic, or other discrepancies that cause the program to fail or inadequately perform the intended functions. - Known or suspected causes of mishaps or safety incidents.
-All mishap/safety-related DRs shall be coordinated with the local safety office and/or other authority. - Acceptance inspection discrepancies discovered during acceptance inspections performed on aircraft, engines, engine modules/major assemblies, support systems, and equipment.
+All mishap/safety-related DRs shall be coordinated with the local safety office and/or other authority. - Acceptance Inspection (AI) discrepancies discovered during acceptance inspections performed on aircraft, engines, engine modules/ major assemblies, support systems, and equipment.
 Reportable discrepancies are those that are attributed to non-conformance to applicable specifications, drawings, standards, agreements, technical orders, work packages, etc., resulting from workmanship or incomplete/incorrect processes during manufacture, repair, modification, or maintenance. - Recommendations to correct a condition that will improve a system's operational effectiveness or suitability, but is not required for successful mission accomplishment.
-To ensure thorough consideration, enhancements that improve operational effectiveness and suitability shall be fully justified by the Originating Point. - c.
-See Chapter 1 for attributes that may affect OSS&E, category and priority determination as well as conditions not to be reported.
+To ensure thorough consideration, enhancements that improve operational effectiveness and suitability shall be fully justified by the Originating Point.

-d.
-SUPPLY DISCREPANCIES REPORTS (SDR): These are not reported through the JDRS tool and are not part of the DRI&R process managed by this Technical Order.
-The SDR process is managed by Air Force Security Assistance Center (AFSAC).
+- c.
+See Chapter 1 for attributes that may affect OSS&E, category and priority determination as well as conditions not to be reported. - d.
+SUPPLY DISCREPANCY REPORT (SDR): SDRs reported through JDRS are immediately linked to DLA for processing.
+The FMS SDR process is managed by Air Force Security Assistance Center (AFSAC).
 To accommodate return instructions and logistical/financial adjustment tracking, participants will use the SF 364, SDR process to report quality deficiencies.
-Specific criteria for these situations are defined in AFMAN 16-101 and AFI 23-101.
+Specific criteria for the FMS SDR process in these situations are defined in AFMAN 16-101, DAFI 23-101, DLM 4000.25 chapter 17, and LOA.

-If the sole purpose of submitting a DR is to obtain a replacement item or credit, submit a Supply Discrepancies Report (SDR) to the AFSAC using the SF 364 process IAW AFMAN 16-101, para 5-10.
+If the sole purpose of submitting a DR is to obtain a replacement item or credit, submit a Supply Discrepancies Report (SDR) to the AFSAC using the SF 364 process IAW AFMAN 16-101.